Haoyang-Chen/i-Rebalance/README.md

 ## Data Structure

-<span style="color:red;">Due to file size limitation, some of the data are not available, we define their structures here</span>
+<span style="color:red;">Due to file size limitation, some of the data and models are not uploaded, we define their structures here</span>

 ```
 data